 - We will generally only consider applications for for-credit internships from students who have taken the relevant background courses.
 For example, we are unlikely to approve an internship at a financial institution from an applicant who has not pursued adequate background in our financial-economics courses.

-Independent Study Guidelines.
 Independent study works in many ways like an internship.
-The student finds a sponsor within the department of economics and develops a study plan including reading and most likely a written project.
+The student finds a sponsor within the Department of Economics and develops a study plan including reading and most likely a written project.
 There are however some important differences:

 - Independent studies generally do not involve a placement off campus; they are more like on-campus courses but with only one student and that student taking a much more active role in designing the project.